cetz-package/cetz/src/draw/shapes.typ

 ///
 /// ## Anchors
 /// Supports border and path anchors.
-/// - **arc-start** The position at which the arc's curve starts, this is the default.
+/// - **arc-start**: The position at which the arc's curve starts, this is the default.
-/// - **arc-end** The position of the arc's curve end.
+/// - **arc-end**: The position of the arc's curve end.
-/// - **arc-center** The midpoint of the arc's curve.
+/// - **arc-center**: The midpoint of the arc's curve.
-/// - **center** The center of the arc, this position changes depending on if the arc is closed or not.
+/// - **center**: The center of the arc, this position changes depending on if the arc is closed or not.
-/// - **chord-center** Center of chord of the arc drawn between the start and end point.
+/// - **chord-center**: Center of chord of the arc drawn between the start and end point.
-/// - **origin** The origin of the arc's circle.
+/// - **origin**: The origin of the arc's circle.
 #let arc(
   position,
   start: auto,